OWASP/crAPI/docs/challengeSolutions.md

 #### Detailed solution

 1. Login to crAPI and add a vehicle.
+2. Start the Workshop service with `ENABLE_SHELL_INJECTION=true` in the lab environment.
-2. Open the *Contact Mechanic* flow and observe the request to `/workshop/api/merchant/contact_mechanic`.
+3. Open the *Contact Mechanic* flow and observe the request to `/workshop/api/merchant/contact_mechanic`.
-3. Add `diagnostic_command` to the request body with a normal value such as `status`.
+4. Add `diagnostic_command` to the request body with a normal value such as `status`.
-4. Change `diagnostic_command` to `status; echo crapi-command-injection`.
+5. Change `diagnostic_command` to `status; echo crapi-command-injection`.
-5. Send the request and confirm that `diagnostic_output` contains `crapi-command-injection`.
+6. Send the request and confirm that `diagnostic_output` contains `crapi-command-injection`.

 ## << 2 secret challenges >>